 How Does Diabetes Affect the Mouth?

 People who have diabetes know the disease can harm the eyes, nerves, kidneys, heart and other important systems in the body.
 Did you know diabetes can also cause problems in your mouth?
-Periodontal disease can lead to painful chewing difficulties and even tooth loss.
+Periodontal disease can lead to bone and tooth loss as well as dental pain.
 Dry mouth, often a symptom of undetected diabetes, can cause soreness, ulcers, infections, and tooth decay.
 Smoking makes these problems worse.

 What can I do?

 Good blood glucose control is key to controlling and preventing mouth problems.
-People with poor blood glucose control get gum disease more often and more severely than people whose diabetes is well controlled.
-Daily brushing and flossing, regular dental check-ups by a periodontist, and good blood glucose control are the best defense against the oral complications of diabetes.
+People with poor blood glucose control and poor oral hygiene are more susceptible to gum disease compared to people whose diabetes is well controlled.
+Daily brushing and flossing with regular dental check-ups by a periodontist, and good blood glucose control are the best defense against the oral complications of diabetes.

 By making sure that you brush and floss your teeth on a daily basis, you can make sure that you are prtoecting you oral health.
 Just make sure you also keep appointments with Prestipino Dental Group too, as getting your regular cleanings is also a part of your healthy routine.